 I’m a historian, author, and Professor of Religion at Tufts University where I serve as Director of the Center for the Humanities.
-I write about how religion has shaped responses to humanitarian disasters, economic crises, and illness from the late-nineteenth century to the present.
-By exploring the ways American Christians of earlier generations endeavored to relieve suffering, I uncover the seeds of today’s heated debates about the about the practice of philanthropy, the politics of poverty relief, and the ethics of medicine.
+I write about how religion has shaped responses to racial injustice, humanitarian disasters, economic crises, and illness from the late-nineteenth century to the present.
+By exploring the ways American Christians of earlier generations endeavored to relieve suffering, I uncover the seeds of today’s heated debates about the practice of philanthropy, the politics of poverty relief, and the ethics of medicine.

 Melani McAlister, author of The Kingdom of God Has No Borders: A Global History of American Evangelicals

 “A remarkable achievement.
 Holy Humanitarians offers valuable insights into issues of domestic inequality, Christian–Muslim encounters abroad, and Americans’ ambivalent attitudes about the suffering of distant others.
 This thoughtful, nuanced exploration of the contradictions of humanitarian sentiment is rich and compelling.”